jasnow/awesome-ruby-security-advisories/Proposal/Text.md

-# Support for Security Advisory Data Scientist for Ruby Community
+# Position: for Security Advisory Data Scientist for Ruby Community

 Hi,